-I attempt to consistently offer nurturance and gentle guidance as needed to foster students’ growth.
-I regard my academic relationships highly and hope that I inspire individuals to continuously look for and learn something new within their environment.
+I attempt to consistently offer nurturance and gentle guidance to foster students’ growth.
+I regard my academic relationships highly and hope that I inspire individuals to continuously look for and learn something new within their environments.
 Most of all, in keeping with occupational therapy philosophy, it is my life’s passion to consistently challenge learners to seek a balance along the continuum of being, doing, and becoming within their everyday learning and living.

 Hissong, A. (2010).
 Responding to Psychosocial Barriers in OT & Home Modification: Promoting Safety & Supporting Participation, American Occupational Therapy Association, Invited Manuscript.

 Hissong, A. (2010).
 Feminist Philosophy: A Beginning Point for Adult Educators in Promoting Women’s Wellness Education.
 PACCE Journal of Life Long Learning.
 Invited Manuscript.

 Hissong, A. and Wilhite, C. (2009).
 Occupational therapy’s role with farmers and ranchers with disabilities: Two perspectives.
 Occupational Therapy Practice.
 Invited Manuscript.

 Hissong, A. and Wilhite, C. (2008).
 Occupational therapy’s role with farmers with disabilities: Understanding the cultural factor of farming as a way of life.
 Occupational Therapy Practice.
 Invited Manuscript.